 Living Well, Leading Well

 A five-part monthly series of virtual workshops promoting wholeness, wellbeing, and renewal in our personal and professional lives.
 Each workshop will be taught by specialists in the areas of counseling, biblical studies, peace-making, and pastoral ministry.
-See below for details about the first two topics in this series.

 Navigating Post-Pandemic Unknowns: Spiritual Discernment for Realistic Re-entry